Coyote Kit Instructions

 Please note, this modification is for 1500 Classics and Nomads only.
 It does not apply to any other Vulcan models.

 - For the filter and chrome cover, there are two alternatives (and probably more we haven't discovered yet)

 - Option 1 is a 9 inch filter for a small block V8 Chevrolet.
 The K&N kit consists of a 9 inch round K&N filter with a chrome cover.
 The K&N part number is 60-1110 (my local auto store ordered it through a Sydney supplier called 'Rocket'.
 This kit works well, but, it is slightly larger than the carb backplate and needs some weatherstripping to make a good seal.

-- The advantage of the 8 1/2 inch filter is that it fits perfectly inside the stock carburator backplate, causing less problems with the sealing and the smaller size looks better
+- Option 2 is the Morosso 8-inch kit (p/n 66310) with an optional K&N filter (p/n E3492).
+The advantage of the 8 inch filter is that it fits perfectly inside the stock carburetor backplate, causing less problems with the sealing and the smaller size looks better

 Note: The 8 1/2 inch filter was an idea contributed by another VROC member, Steve Donat, who actually went to a racing supply store and looked at filters until he found a combination that worked better than the 9 inch filter.

 - 1 K&N recharge kit for cleaning and recharging the filter part number 99-5000 (just the oil will do at first as it should not require cleaning for a long time but will need oiling every few thousand kilometers or more as the filter is exposed).